SoftInstigate/restheart-website/learn/representation-format.md

 }
 ```

-**Note**: the strinct mode is used on both request and response resource
+**Note**: the strict mode is used on both request and response resource
 representation and also on filter query parameters.

 This filter request, won’t find the document